Finding a Sense of Place in San Francisco

 See Victorian Alliance originally-produced videos of history in our City and watch the exciting move of the Victorian Englander House in the streets of San Francisco that inspired a community.

-Listen to panelists: a historic home owner, a professional historic interior restorer, a real estate developer and architect who organized the move of the Englander House in 2021, a former commissioner of the San Francisco Historic Preservation Commission and a commissioner of the San Francisco Film Commission.
+Read about the panelists: a historic home owner, a professional historic interior restorer, a real estate developer and architect who organized the move of the Englander House in 2021, a former commissioner of the San Francisco Historic Preservation Commission and a commissioner of the San Francisco Film Commission.
 There will be opportunities to meet and talk with the panelists

 Explore with our panelists how seeing history contributes to “place making” in our neighborhoods.